djhmateer/djhmateer.github.io/_posts/2021-02-13-a7 storing passwords in a database.md

 This means that even users with the same password will have unique hashes.

-The salt is stored along with the hash int he db ie password + salt
+The salt is stored along with the hash in the db ie password + salt

 ## Implementations